JarnoRalli/deep-learning-examples/virtualenv/README.md

 ## 3. Create a New Environment and Activate It

-In order to create a new virtual environment, simple execute the following command:
+In order to create a new virtual environment, execute the following command in the directory where you want the virtual environment to created:

 ```bash
 virtualenv <NAME-OF-THE-ENVIRONMENT>
 ```

-Above command will create a directory called `<NAME-OF-THE-ENVIRONMENT>` that contains all the packages etc. of the virtual environment.
+Above command will create a directory called `<NAME-OF-THE-ENVIRONMENT>`, inside the current directory, that contains all the packages etc. of the virtual environment.
 In order to activate the virtual environment, execute the following:

 ```bash